Terag/FREAD/README.md

 ## Motivation

-This software is developped to simplify and accelerate big traces reading of multithreaded programs.
+This software is developped to simplify and accelerate considerable execution traces reading of multithreaded programs.

-It is based on factorisation of traces with EZtrace algorithme.
+It is based on the factorisation of execution traces with the EZtrace algorithm.
-That permits to use culling to accelerate rendering and display trace in the form of patterns to simplify the traces understanding.
+That permits to use culling to accelerate rendering and display a trace in the form of patterns to simplify its understanding.

 ## Installation

-For the moment the makefile is a prototype, CMake will come in futur.
+For the moment the makefile is a prototype, CMake will come later.
-Download it and in the makefile directory use bash command :
+Download it and in the makefile directory use the bash command :

 ~~~ sh
   make